zainabfatima097/hackorbit-25/README.md

 ## Current Limitations
 Due to continuous large number of API calls for auto-completion and suggestion of possible bugs, resource might get exhausted.

+*Built as a solo project by a first-year Computer Science undergrad — crafted during midnight vibe-coding sessions and a ton of trial & error.*